artefactual/atom-docs/user-manual/import-export/csv-import.rst

    environment, if possible.
 Instead, consider deploying a development/test version of your AtoM instance, performing the import(s) there, reviewing the data for any problems and making any required edits via the user interface, and then migrating this data to your production server.
-For more information, please see our section on :ref:`Server migration <server-migration>` in the Administrators manual.
+For more information on how to migrate data, see:

+   * :ref:`installation-upgrading`
+   * :ref:`maintenance-data-backup`

   .. _csv-determine-import-complexity: